mit-cml/iot-website-source/docs/src/app/pages/GetStartedIntro.md

 To build Internet of Things (IoT) apps with MIT App Inventor, you will be working with external hardware.
 In addition to your laptop and Android mobile device, you will need the following:

-- [Arduino 101](http://www.arduino.cc/en/Main/ArduinoBoard101) is the first IoT device controller to be included in the MIT App Inventor IoT release.
+- <a href="http://www.arduino.cc/en/Main/ArduinoBoard101" target="_blank">Arduino 101</a> is the first IoT device controller to be
+included in the MIT App Inventor IoT release.
 Future releases will include other controllers.
-- [SEEED Grove Shield](http://www.seeedstudio.com/Base-Shield-V2-p-1378.html) works with the Arduino 101 to easily attach sensors and modules.
+- <a href="http://www.seeedstudio.com/Base-Shield-V2-p-1378.html" target="_blank">SEEED Grove Shield</a> works with the Arduino 101 to easily
+attach sensors and modules.
 - Sensors as needed for specific projects